 Like many other bullies, she probably would have defended her behaviour as a duty to oversee a rule of discipline.
 But she took pleasure from it.
 To some children, carefully chosen, she could choose to be more favourable: but only when it suited her.
 It is impossible to recall any act of kindness, sympathy, or glimpse of humour.
 The only time she smiled was when she had succeeded in some petty triumph over a child, or when a visitor came to the class.
 The calculation of someone who knew exactly what she was doing.

-One might imagine that she was gravely disappointed in her life's journey: a woman so preoccupied with her appearance must have hoped, at one time, to get married and have her own family, presumably - or perhaps she was, like many of Mrs Angry's teachers, a nun who lost her vocation.
+One might imagine that she was gravely disappointed in her life's journey: a woman so preoccupied with her appearance must have hoped, at one time, to get married and have her own family, presumably - or perhaps she was, like many of our teachers, a nun who lost her vocation.
 Doesn't matter, really: what she became was something shameful, and abhorrent: someone entrusted with the care of children, who abused her role, and caused untold damage.

 Equally unforgivable, she and all teachers and clergy like her betrayed the very thing they claimed to be defending: the true, loving Christian values that they disgraced with their own perverted interpretation of the church's teachings.

 It is a miracle that any of us retained any faith at all, after such an education, and that some did so is only due to the better examples set by other clergy and teaching staff who had genuine vocations, and a real sense of religious duty.

 Miss O'Donovan taught at that school for more than thirty years, and many children were traumatised by her behaviour.
 The younger brother of one classmate, for example, was so badly affected by his time in her class, his parents removed him from the school, and took him to a psychotherapist for counselling.